JinJianQi/JinJianQi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on byte dance
+- 🔭 I’m currently working on ByteDance
 - 🌱 I’m currently learning react/flutter
 - 📫 How to reach me: a2359634711@gmail.com